harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

   - acoustic (physics side of things)
 - **Phonology** (is about _patterns of sounds conveying a meaning_) -> phonemes, phonological rules
 - **Morphology** (= study of the different forms words have, no clear boundary with syntax, cf. compounding in German and Swedish)
-  - inflectional: about different forms in a paradigm, singular VS plural, feminine vs masculine…
+  - inflectional: about different forms in a paradigmrgb(20, 20, 20), singular VS plural, feminine vs masculine…
   - derivational: about how to create new words from existing ones (possibly in another category, e.g. adjectives from nouns)
 - **Syntax/Grammar** (= set of [formally expressed, assuming that natural language is context free] structural rules governing the composition of clauses, phrases and words)
 - **Semantics** (= study of the meaning) (uses propositional & first order logic, model theory (somehow closely related to set theory) and inference (formal & pragmatic, i.e. common sense inference)